vvanhee/auto-ai-image-to-lovebox/README.md

 OPENAI_API_KEY='your_openai_api_key'
 ```

-**Important:** Add `.env` to your `.gitignore` file to avoid accidentally sharing your secrets with the world, if for some reason you're planning to post this to Github.

 ### 5. Customize the Prompts

 The current script generates images that are supposed to look like **me and my wife**.
 Unless you want daily pictures of two strangers (which, hey, no judgment), you'll want to tweak the prompt in the `generate_prompt()` function in `auto-ai-to-lovebox.py`.